html5rocks/www.html5rocks.com/content/tutorials/webcomponents/customelements/en/index.md

     // 5.
 Add it to the page.
     document.body.appendChild(xfoo);

+Of course there are umpteen thousand ways to construct a `prototype`.
 If you're not a fan of creating prototypes like this, here's a more condensed version of the same thing:

     var XFoo = document.register('x-foo', {
       prototype: Object.create(HTMLElement.prototype, {
-        bar: {value: 5},
+        bar: {
+          get: function() { return 5; }
+        },
         foo: {
           value: function() {
             alert('foo() called');